 Availability is becoming much tighter in rural Scotland even if offering accommodation.

-There are some chefs looking for live in accommodation and may be happy to relocate.
+There are some chefs looking for live in accommodation and may be happy to relocate and again are of varying quality.

 Commis chefs